 We're committed to making your degree affordable.

-One in four current MTSO students has earned a full-tuition scholarship.
+One in three current degree-seeking MTSO students has earned a full-tuition scholarship.

 And that's just the beginning.
 Thanks to many full- and partial-tuition scholarships, the average master's student's non-loan financial aid covers $8,600 per year.